 VAMAS, an international network on pre-standardization for advanced materials

 An international network established in 1982, VAMAS' main mission is to support trade in high-technology products through international collaboration on projects that provide the technical basis for the development of codes of practice and specifications for advanced materials.
 VAMAS activity focuses on pre-normative metrological research, inter-laboratory comparisons of test results, and the unification of views on standardization priorities.
 As a result of these activities, VAMAS provides an internationally harmonised methodology that can be submitted as recommendations to standards developing organisations, thereby encouraging the development of agreed and applicable standards for advanced materials.
 Each country may propose up to 3 representatives to contribute to VAMAS actions.
-For more information, please contact Georges Favre, the French representative in this network.
+For more information, please contact LNE, the French representative in this network.